pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 ### Use NGROK to make the simulator exposed on the INTERNET

-For the purpose of this lab, we need to make our Secure EndPpoint backend simulator reachable by SecureX.
+For the purpose of this lab, we need to make our Secure Endpoint backend simulator reachable by SecureX.
 We need to expose it on the INTERNET.

 **NGROK** is a wonderful tool for doing that in minutes.